xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

 ---

-With Debian 10 (buster) the default firewall is nftables so it's time to convert ny iptables rules.
+With Debian 10 (buster) the default firewall is nftables so it's time to convert my iptables rules.

 Since Debian stable is never first with anything I was surprised to see how relative few articles and blogs there are about nftables compered to iptables.
 The official documentation is dense and hard to interpret when you not are a network protocol expert.